Kösem Sultan: Reign of Mehmed IV

-Ten days after Ibrahim's dethronement, the newly appointed Grand Vizier Mehmed Pasha asked the Şeyhülislam Abdürrahim Efendi for a fatwā sanctioning Ibrahim's execution which was granted, with the message: "If there are two caliphs, kill one of them."
-Kösem articulated the fact that only she could make the final decision whether the sultan lived or died, exclaiming: "They said my son Ibrahim was not suitable for the sultanate.
+Ten days after Ibrahim's dethronement, one of the first imperial decrees issued in the name of the child sultan declared that Ibrahim, living under house arrest, was stirring insurrection with the assistance of his loyal followers, including harem eunuchs and palace guards, some of whom wished to reenthrone him.
+The newly appointed Grand Vizier Mehmed Pasha asked the Şeyhülislam Abdürrahim Efendi for a fatwā sanctioning Ibrahim's execution which was granted, with the message: "If there are two caliphs, kill one of them."
+Kösem, weeping while praying before the mantle of Muhammad, responded to the decision by asking, "Who gave this man the evil eye?"
+She also articulated the fact that only she could make the final decision whether the sultan lived or died: "They said my son Ibrahim was not suitable for the sultanate.
 I said 'depose him.'
 They said his presence is harmful, I said 'let him be removed', then I said 'let him be executed.'
 If anyone is under my protection, it is my son."

 The extent in which Kösem was involved in Ibrahim's execution has always been a source of debate.
 Joseph von Hammer-Purgstall, an Austrian historian, believes that, to the extent that she was involved, it was motivated by concerns for the Ottoman state.
 Nevertheless, she was forced to give her consent to Ibrahim's execution.
 As officials watched from a palace window, Ibrahim was strangled on 18 August 1648.
-His death was the second regicide in the history of the Ottoman Empire.
+His death was the second regicide in the history of the Ottoman state.

 According to Ottoman customs, the mother of the deceased sultan would retire to the OId Palace and give up her office upon the accession of a new sultan.
-Kösem herself requested to retire from politics, but her request was denied by the political and religious leaders who deposed Ibrahim, forcing her to reconsider her decision and continue her career as Mehmed's regent because she had more expertise and knowledge of the state’s running than Mehmed's own twenty-one-year-old mother, Turhan Sultan.
+Kösem herself requested to retire from politics, but her request was denied by the political and religious leaders who deposed Ibrahim, forcing her to reconsider her decision and continue her career as Sultan Mehmed IV's regent because she had more expertise and knowledge of the state's running than Mehmed's own twenty-one-year-old mother, Turhan Sultan.
 According to Abdülaziz Efendi, then the chief justice of Rumeli and a central figure in the dynastic upheavals of the time, it was considered prudent to appoint the more experienced female as regent in contravention of tradition:

 Thus Kösem was reinstated as regent by Mehmed's council and was entrusted with his training and guardianship.